Table of contents

 I decided to install this application on my phone.

-The consequence: I will think first what I am searching for.
+The consequence: I will think first about what I am searching for.
 Less mindless scrolling.

 📴 Why I am thinking about introducing a No-Phone-Tuesday